-Lead kids to an outdoor room, or a place you don't mind if it gets messy.
+Lead kids to an outdoor room, or a place you don’t mind if it gets messy.
 We used the tack room in the barn.
 This is the most involved challenge decoratively.
-You will need a black light, dry ice (optional and only worked so-so) for fog, and download a creepy Halloween soundtrack.
+You will need a black light, dry ice (optional, it worked so-so) for fog, and download a creepy Halloween soundtrack.
 I used my phone, a bluetooth speaker, and a spooky soundtrack on YouTube.

 Inside the room is 4 boxes.
-The boxes contain gross stuff, nasty feeling foods, the kids must search through to find their tool.
+The boxes contain gross stuff, nasty feeling foods, the kids must search through in the dark to find their tool.
 To add to the gross factor, the kids can’t peak inside the boxes.

-The boxes have the top cut off, then lined with plastic trash bags, filled with yuck, and the top is taped back.
-A hand hole is cut into the top.
+The cardboard boxes had the top cut off, then lined with plastic trash bags, filled with yuck, and the top is taped back with a hand hole cut into the top.

 The tool they are searching for is a large safety pin, but they didn’t know this.
 If you are worried about the pin opening, wrap a piece of tape around the safety pin.

-There is a pin for each person, and the teams are not allowed to move on until each team mate found their tool.
+There is a pin for each person, and the teams are not allowed to move on until each teammate finds their tool.
 The tool (safety pin) is hidden in any of the 4 boxes.